4 Key Characteristics of Welding Thermal Process

 Table Of Contents

-In the welding process, the metal undergoes heating and melting or reaching a thermoplastic state, followed by solidification and continuous cooling as a result of heat input and transmission.
-This is referred to as the welding thermal process.
+In the welding process, metal undergoes a complex thermal cycle involving heating, melting or reaching a thermoplastic state, followed by solidification and continuous cooling.
+This phenomenon, known as the welding thermal process, is driven by heat input and transmission dynamics.

-2. The welding heat can cause various forms of cracks and other metallurgical defects to occur due to the joint influence of metallurgy, stress factors, and the structure of the welded metal.
+5. Weld Defects: The welding thermal process can contribute to the formation of various defects, including different types of cracks and metallurgical imperfections.
+These defects arise from the combined influence of metallurgical transformations, thermal stresses, and the inherent structure of the welded metal.

 Characteristics of welding thermal process